silitics/rugpi/www/docs/getting-started.md

 Note that this hash is **not** a hash over the entire bundle.
 Instead, it is only used to verify a bundle header, which contains further hashes for other parts of the bundle.
-This allows Rugix Ctrl to verify parts of the bundle individually and ensure that manipulated data is never ever written anywhere.
+This allows Rugix Ctrl to verify parts of the bundle individually and ensure that manipulated data is never written anywhere, even when streaming updates.[^streaming-updates]
 For the cryptography nerds, the hash is the root of a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree).

+[^streaming-updates]: Rugix Ctrl supports streaming updates directly into their final location on a device without intermediate storage.
+To do so in a secure way requires us to check the integrity of individual “block” before writing them.
+If we would compute a hash over the entire update instead, we would only be able to detect manipulations after processing the entire update.

 After building the bundle, you can transfer it via `scp` to the earlier started VM: